Lovesan/bike/README.md

 ECL/Win64 currently has this bug, which prevents the library from building: https://gitlab.com/embeddable-common-lisp/ecl/-/issues/679

-#### CoreCLR location

-On `load-foreign-library` CFFI first tries to load the library directly.

-Therefore, `coreclr.dll`(and `wpfgfx_cor3.dll` etc.) which CFFI loads, may originate from some directory listed in `PATH`, which differs from the .NET runtime library directory.

-That's not a problem in case you are deploying your application in the same directory that contains full .NET runtime, or in case you have the latest PowerShell installed and listed in PATH and you are targeting the latest .NET.

-But sometimes this behavior may cause weird things to happen.

 #### Older Windows issues

 There were some issues with SBCL and exceptions in the past, but those were resolved.